lolipop316/ransomware-simulation-ui/README.md

 Purpose was to simulates a ransomware lock screen to kinda show how front-end design can represent cybersecurity concepts.

 For Mission 2, I expanded my original HTML/CSS project by adding **JavaScript** to make it interactive.
-The new script creates a message element dynamically, reads user input, and checks it against fake valid keys and an authorization code.
+The new script creates a message, reads user input, and checks it against the fake valid keys and an authorization code.
 If both match, it displays a green success message; if not, a red error message appears all without reloading the page.
-This update introduced functions, event listeners, DOM manipulation, and conditional logic, turning the project from a static page into a working simulation.

 ## Github Pages
 Click [HERE](https://notyourrootuser.github.io/ransomware-simulation-ui/) for free dabloons 😍